 Columbia State Community College is a member of the National Junior College Athletic Association and the Tennessee Junior and Community College Athletic Association and maintains a strong program of intercollegiate sports.
 Team sports include men's basketball, women's basketball, baseball and women's softball.

-All athletic offices are located in the Webster Athletic Center.
+All athletic offices are located in the Webster Athletic Center, on the Columbia campus.

 Bulletin Boards/Sign Posting

 Posters